Pedro-Freddi/secret-products/README.md

 * Thorough input validation and detailed error messages to inform users.
 * JWT based authentication.

-A deployed version of this application can be found [here](https://secret-products-pdafr.rj.r.appspot.com/).

 ## Technologies

 * Express v4.18.2